 Finding the source of a leaking roof

 If you cannot get into the attic to locate the leak, you can still use an attic flashlight to find the spot where the leak is coming from.
 Water stains, black spots, and mold are also good indicators of leakage.
 You can also use a water hose to locate the source of a leaking roof from the inside.
 If you cannot access the attic to find the leak, contact the property manager or landlord for assistance.
-In either case, they will get a contractor to fix the problem for you.
+In either case, they will get a roofing contractor to fix the problem for you.

 Often, the leak is on the ceiling of the house, but you may not be able to pinpoint the source.
 A leaking roof may be coming from one or more locations, including gutters and downspouts.
 The underlying cause may be hidden by the surfacing or the type of roof deck on the roof.
 In such cases, a flashlight and a garden hose can be handy.

-Repairing a leaking roof
+Repairing a leaking roof from inside your home

 There are two main types of repairs for a leaking roof: from the inside and from the outside.
 Some homeowners choose to replace the entire roof, while others decide to patch the leak and prevent the leak from recurring.
 When dealing with a leaking roof from the inside, you can be sure to avoid further damage to your property.
 Listed below are four simple tips to repair a leaking roof from the inside.